gliu2k/SAP-Datasphere/SAC/Index.md

 - [Dashboard](/SAC/Reporting/DB_Index.md)

 ## 5. SAP Analytics Cloud Add-In
-We need to download and install this Add-in.
+We need to download and install the Add-in.
 It will show up in the office toolbar like **Analysis for Office**.
 I am not able to connect to SAC trial version.

 To be added...

 ## 6. Planning
 - [Planning](/SAC/Planning/Index.md)